romanvm/plugin.video.example/Readme.md

 The plugin uses a pre-defined set of public domain movies from  [publicdomainmovie.net](https://publicdomainmovie.net/).

+If you are working with this code in some IDE, like PyCharm or VS Code, I strongly recommend to install [Kodistubs](https://github.com/romanvm/Kodistubs) in your working Python virtual environment to get auto-completion and quick documentation for Kodi Python API classes and functions in your IDE.

 **Warning**: the "master" branch is only compatible with Kody 20.0 ("Nexus") and above that uses Python 3 runtime for addons.
 For older versions see "matrix" and "python2" branches.